 Optimal candidates for $100K travel nursing jobs should be minimally selective about location—you need to be willing to go where the money is.
-For example, while southern Florida may be your dream destination for a travel assignment, six-figure jobs may be more common in rural areas where it’s more difficult for healthcare facilities to attract nurses.
-For high-paying jobs, you’ll need to focus more on the dollar amount and less on the locale.
+For example, while southern Florida may be your dream destination for a travel assignment, six-figure jobs may be more common in rural areas in medically underserved communities where it’s more difficult for healthcare facilities to attract nurses.
+For the highest paid nursing jobs, you’ll need to focus more on the dollar amount and less on the locale.

 Truth #3: Timing Matters

 High-paying travel nursing jobs typically attract a large pool of applicants.
 To land $100K assignments, candidates need to act quickly (jobs open today likely won’t be there tomorrow).
 This means working with an experienced recruiter that you trust, and giving him or her the green light to submit you for high-paying jobs as soon as they become available.
 When pursing $100K assignments, there really isn’t time for indecisiveness.

 One surefire way to make over 6 figures as a nurse is to go back to school and find msn programs to obtain your master of science in nursing.
 Once your degree is completed you can take the nurse practitioner certification in your field of study and become an advanced practice registered nurse.